 We will pay a \$60,000 annual base directors' fee to each of our independent directors.
-Base directors' fees will be paid 50% in cash and 50% in restricted common stock, which will vest in equal installments, after issuance, on the first business day of each fiscal quarter over three years.
+Base directors' fees will be paid 50% in cash and 50% in restricted common stock.
+Each of our independent directors will receive 1,500 shares of restricted common stock upon completion of this offering that will vest in equal installments over three years on each annual anniversary of the grant date and will receive the next annual award in 2012.
 In addition, the chairs of the audit, compensation and nominating and corporate governance committees will receive an additional annual cash retainer of \$20,000, \$5,000 and \$5,000, respectively, and our lead director will receive an additional \$10,000 per year in cash.
+All directors' fees will be paid pro rata (and restricted stock grants determined) on a quarterly basis in arrears.
 We will also reimburse all members of our board of directors for their travel expenses incurred in connection with their attendance at full board and committee meetings.
+Our independent directors will also be eligible to receive restricted common stock, options and other stock-based awards under our Equity Incentive Plan.